kubeflow/examples/G-research-crypto-forecasting-kaggle-competition/README.md

 ## Section 2: Prepare environment for data download

 1. Open your Kubeflow Cluster, create a Notebook Server and connect to it.
+   * Fill in your Notebook server name and leave the rest as default.
+   * Launch Notebook Server.

 2. Download G-research dataset using Kaggle's API.
 To do this, do the following: